-The Coast to Coast gravel grinder will not be known for just its gravel (actually more dirt than gravel), ironically, but for everything that’s NOT gravel – the forest roads, the two-tracks, the snowmobile trails, even a little gravel-friendly singletrack.
+The Coast to Coast gravel grinder is not known for just its plentiful gravel, ironically, but for everything that’s NOT gravel – the forest roads, the two-tracks, the snowmobile trails, even a little gravel-friendly singletrack.
 Much of the second half of the course is heavily forested, with winding two-tracks, constantly changing.
 It’s a challenging roller coaster ride.
 Set your eyes on the glorious sunset over Lake Michigan or ride into the night to get to the finish line on time.

 - Date: Saturday, June 24, 2023

 - Start: Point Au Gres Marina, Lake Huron

 - Finish: Stearns Park Beach, Ludington

 - Distance: 204 miles